 Many patients ask about whether they should use Botox® or Dysport® treatments to temporarily smooth and soften lines and wrinkles.
 Although both prescription treatments are quite popular, some patients feel they obtain more natural-looking results from Dysport® treatments.
-Dr. Marcus B. Goodman assists patients in evaluating the types of treatments and best treatment options for him or her.
+Goodman Dermatology and providers, assists patients in evaluating the types of treatments and best treatment options for him or her.

 Developed in the UK during the 1990s and in use at least a decade in most parts of the UK and Europe, this treatment is manufactured by Medicis Pharmaceutical (owned by Valeant Pharmaceuticals).
-The FDA approved Dysport for patients in the U.S. in 2009.
-Goodman Dermatology, located in Roswell, Georgia, provides medical, surgical, and cosmetic therapies and treatments to patients in search of healthy and beautiful skin.
+The FDA approved Dysport® for patients in the U.S. in 2009.
+Goodman Dermatology provides medical, surgical, and cosmetic therapies and treatments to patients in search of healthy and beautiful skin.

 What is Dysport®?

 Similar to Botox®, this treatment is derived from Botulinum Type A, also known as BTX-A (the same serological strain used in Botox®).
 Both treatments are selectively injected into the patient’s muscle areas for treatment.